alhajee/ckan/doc/api/index.rst

 .. note::

-   CKAN's FileStore and DataStore have their own APIs, see:
+   FMLD's FileStore and DataStore have their own APIs, see:

    * :doc:`/maintaining/filestore`
    * :doc:`/maintaining/datastore`

 .. note::

-   For documentation of CKAN's legacy API's, see :doc:`legacy-api`.
+   For documentation of FMLD's legacy API's, see :doc:`legacy-api`.

 ..
 We put legacy-api in a hidden toctree here just so that Sphinx gets the links in the sidebar right when on the legacy-api page.